-However, why not also use this break period to reassess where you are in your career, for even bigger success in the Year of the Dog?
-Use these 8 tips below to help revitalise your career in Singapore:
+However, why not also use this break period to reassess where you are in your career, for even bigger success in the Year of the Pig?
+Use these eight tips below to help revitalise your career in Singapore:

 1. Take stock of where you are in your career